This chapter focuses on the proposal—the kind of document that gets you or your organization approved or hired to do a

 Types of proposals.
 Consider the situations in which proposals occur.
 A company may send out a public announcement requesting proposals for a specific project.
 This public announcement—called a request for proposals (RFP)—could be issued through newspapers, trade journals, Chamber of Commerce channels, or individual letters.
 Firms or individuals interested in the project would then write proposals in which they summarize their qualifications, project schedules and costs, and discuss their approach to the project.
 The recipient of all these proposals would then evaluate them, select the best candidate, and then work up a contract.

 But proposals come about much less formally.
 Imagine that you are interested in doing a project at work (for example, investigating the merits of bringing in some new technology to increase productivity).
 Imagine that you visited with your supervisor and tried to convince her of this.
 She might respond by saying, "Write me a proposal and I'll present it to upper management."
 As you can see from these examples, proposals can be divided into several categories:

 Other options for the proposal assignment.
 It may be that you cannot force your report-project plans into the proposal context.
-It may be that you cannot force your brain into imagining a proposal scenario.
-There is the option of writing the straight academic proposal—you address it to your instructor and make no pretence of realism.
+Another option is to write an academic proposal—you address it to your instructor and make no pretence of realism.
 See an example of this type of proposal.
-Talk about this option with your instructor—there may be other requirements or a difference in the way it is evaluated.

 Typical Scenarios for the Proposal